Download this lesson plan, including handouts, as a pdf.

 Discuss with students:

 Do you think the cartoonist is saying that the genie can or can't be put back in the bottle when it comes to putting nuclear weapons under control?
-Explain?
+Explain.

 What were some of the challenges in getting the genie back in bottle in 1963?
 What were some of the opportunities for getting the genie in the bottle?
 What role did the Cuban Missile Crisis and its aftermath play in promoting negotiations between the United States and the Soviet Union?
 What public signals did Kennedy send to the Soviet Union of his desire for a nuclear test ban agreement (consider his American University speech of June 10, 1963)?

-3. Have students read the finalized Limited Nuclear Test Ban Treaty of 1963 (or see signatories here).
+3. Have students read the finalized Limited Nuclear Test Ban Treaty of 1963 (and see signatories here).
 Note for students that the United States, Soviet Union, Great Britain, and France were the only countries that had previously tested nuclear weapons.
 However, it was known that China was preparing to test.

 Discuss with students: